 Live in a cold or rainy place?
 Or how about someplace with an average winter?
 Or a scorching summer?
 While riding in these conditions doesn’t seem ideal, it also isn’t particularly safe.
 In Winter, you risk being too cold or riding on ice or unsafe conditions, while in a hot environment you risk overheating.
 But indoor training can give you that consistent riding environment that’s ideal for temperature and safe!

-2. Is training indoors effective?
+2. Bike training indoors is effective

 Riding on your bike indoors is just as effective as being outdoors!
-So if you are training for something specific indoors or outdoors, training indoors is just as an effective prep.
+So if you are training for something specific indoors or outdoors, training indoors is just an effective prep.
 Or if you are simply training, training indoors has the same health benefits.

 Higher or the same intensity